 NATURAL HISTORY BOOK CLUB

 Have you been looking for people to talk with about what you're reading?
 Are you interested in learning about topics in contemporary ecology and past natural history?
 Join the museum's Natural History Book Club.
-Just begun in September 2015, we meet every other month to discuss a selected book.
+We meet every other month to discuss a selected book.